iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 4. Monarchist (Tough Bastard) - If assassinated will be excluded from two Election cycles, returning at the beginning of the third Election.

 5. KGB (historically OGPU, but not as well known) - Knows Hitler from the start of the game.
-If declared as an assassination target, flip over the KGB secret role card and avoid the attempt.
+If declared as an assassination target, flip over the KGB secret role card and avoid the assassination attempt.
 In exchange, KGB must offer up two individuals, one of them is Hitler but will not say which one is.
 Indicate the suspects by pointing at two players and stating "One of these two individuals is Hitler".

 > Secret Roles make things more interesting.
 Here are some recommendations, but feel free to mix it up as you see fit.